iStockphoto.com / Sean Pavone

 Just north of Orlando in Seminole County, home to Orlando's bedroom communities, are the 23-mile Cross Seminole Trail and the 14-mile Seminole Wekiva Trail.
 Sections of these trails are part of the Florida National Scenic Trail.
 The Cross Seminole Trail begins in Casselberry at the intersection of Howell Branch Road and Aloma Avenue, runs through the Spring Hammock Preserve, then ends in Lake Mary at the pedestrian bridge, where it joins the Seminole Wekiva Trail.
 Built on the Orange Belt Railway, the Seminole Wekiva Trail runs south to Altamonte Springs.
 Phone (407) 665-2001 for more information.

 Many jogging/walking sites also cater to bicyclists; see the next section.

-Downtown Orlando features Lake Eola Park, noted for Linton Allen Memorial Fountain, as well as Mayor Carl T. Langford Park on Central Boulevard.
+Downtown Orlando features Lake Eola Park (E. Central Boulevard), noted for the Linton Allen Memorial Fountain, as well as Mayor Carl T. Langford Park on Central Boulevard.
 Just outside downtown are the charming streets of College Park and the serene oasis of Lake Ivanhoe's Gaston Edwards Park.
 Cypress Grove Park on Holden Avenue is a nice sport for walking and biking and has playgrounds and a lake; each holiday season the park puts on a Christmas light drive-through show.

 Orlando Loch Haven Park, home to two art museums and the Orlando Science Center, is a nice place to spend some time outdoors among the sculptures at this cultural hub.